EddyBorja/UIColor-MLPFlatColors/README.md

 UIColor+MLPFlatColors
 ================
 > Although the _UIColor_ class comes with built in convenience methods for producing standard colors, most of these colors are too bright and gaudy for any real use other than prototyping.
-So, here's a category for _UIColor_ that adds 20 new colors that developers may actually want to use in a real app, based off the current trend of flat UI color schemes.
+So, here's a category for _UIColor_ that adds 20 new colors that developers may actually want to use in a real app, based off the current trend of flat or semi-flat UI color schemes.
 It's called _UIColor+MLPFlatColors_.

 ![Screenshot](/colorsDemo.png "Screenshot")